hackersupreme/react-spring-chain-animation/README.md

 ![useTransition](./usetransition.PNG)

-In the demo this hook animates the colorful boxes within the container to change size and change opacity.
-There is a delay between each individual item going through the animation.
+In the demo this hook animates the colorful boxes within the container to change size and change opacity when they mount and unmount.
+There is a delay between each individual item going through the animation which gives it a nice little flair.

 _index.js_
 ```